NASA's space station program manager is retiring during historic astronaut mission - Local News 8

 NASA’s International Space Station program manager is leaving the space agency, marking the second high-profile exit from NASA in recent weeks.

-Kirk Shireman is retiring from NASA, Daniel Huot, a NASA public affairs officer confirmed Tuesday.
-His exit comes just two weeks after NASA astronauts Robert Behnken and Douglas Hurley made history by riding to the space station aboard a SpaceX Crew Dragon capsule.
+Kirk Shireman is retiring from NASA, the space agency confirmed Tuesday, on June 25.
+News of his exit comes just two weeks after NASA astronauts Robert Behnken and Douglas Hurley made history by riding to the space station aboard a SpaceX Crew Dragon capsule.
 Both men are still on board the ISS.

 A source familiar with the matter told CNN Business that Shireman already planned to retire this year before SpaceX’s historic mission, which took two astronauts to the ISS, took off last month.